This is an unusual post to write, because there is for the most part, absolutely no factual evidence that I know of which can support this.

 Inspired by their Extraverted Thinking, INTJs and ENTJs are champions of the development and utilization of clear and measurable goals.
 After receiving the big-picture vision from their Ni, they use their Te to convert it into a set of measurable objectives and to delineate the steps and strategies for its actualization.’

-That is essentially the nature of introverted intuition combined with extraverted thinking.
-Sub-conciously making sense of a series of seemingly random variables, to form snap-judgements of the type that I’ve just taken around 1800 words to rationalise how I may or may not have came to the conclusions I did.
+Essentially the nature of introverted intuition combined with extraverted thinking, is one of sub-conciously and then consciously making sense of a series of seemingly random variables, to form snap-judgements of the type that I’ve just taken around 1800 words to rationalise how I may or may not have came to the conclusions I did.

 This is what differentiates the tru INTJ from those who wish they were INTJ.
 These are usually stuffy, tedious ISTJ types often found in academia, who have an abundance of introverted sensing: